 The Capitalist Creed

-Throughout human history, “economic pie/wealth is fixed in size and not growing” was the self-fulfilling prophecy.
+Throughout human history, “economic pie/wealth is fixed in size and not growing” was a self-fulfilling prophecy.
 The idea of extending credit, therefore, was meaningless.
-The modern day belief, based on The Wealth of Nations, is that the individual greed is good for the collective prosperity.
-While the idea of reinvesting profits to further increase production sounds trivial today, for a long while, humans believed that the production (and consumption) is more or less fixed.
-And had it not been for the scientific revolution that would have been true.
-Many of the imperialist voyages could not have been easily funded by a single investor and that’s what lead to the emergence of joint-stock ownerships and eventually stock exchanges (and bubbles).
+The modern-day belief, based on The Wealth of Nations, is that individual greed is good for collective prosperity.
+While the idea of reinvesting profits to increase production further sounds trivial today, for a long while, humans believed that production and consumption are more or less fixed; and had it not been for the scientific revolution that would have been true.
+Many of the imperialist voyages could not have been easily funded by a single investor, and that’s what lead to the emergence of joint-stock ownerships and eventually stock exchanges (and bubbles).
 In many cases, the government came to the defense of the investors.
-In Opium war in 1839 in China Britain fought Qing dynasty for protecting opium trade from India to China by British traders.
-Greek rebellions raised funds via bonds in London Stock Exchange and where their fight against the Ottoman empire started to lose momentum, the British Navy sent their ships to defend their bond investors by ensuring that Greece becomes free.
-The popular free market doctrine wants us to believe that there should be no political interference in the market and left to its own markets would benefit everyone.
+In the Opium war in 1839 in China Britain fought the Qing dynasty for protecting the opium trade from India to China by British traders.
+Greek rebellions raised funds via bonds in London Stock Exchange, and when their fight against the Ottoman Empire started to lose momentum, the British Navy sent their ships to defend their bond investors by ensuring that Greece becomes free.
+The popular free-market doctrine wants us to believe that there should be no political interference in the market and that left to its markets would benefit everyone.
 Except that is only a half-truth, all the Atlantic slave trade, most of the colonization, and millions of deaths of slaves on the plantations happened because of free markets and not the government.
 The European middle class happily bought shares of the slave trading companies and made about 6% a year in the 18th century.

 While Nazism killed millions out of burning hatred.
 Capitalism killed millions out of cold indifference coupled with greed.